longhorn/website/content/docs/0.8.1/deploy/upgrade/longhorn-manager.md

 ##### Migration Failure handling

+###### The failure handling prerequisite
-If the prerequisite of the migration is not satisfied and there is no error log `failed to delete then recreate PV/PVC, users need to manually check the current PVC/PV then recreate them if needed`, the script will do nothing for the PV and PVC.
+If the migration prerequisites are not satisfied and there is no error log `failed to delete then recreate PV/PVC, users need to manually check the current PVC/PV then recreate them if needed: <error log>`, the script will do nothing for the PV and PVC.
 Users can check the migration prerequisites and steps and retry it.

-If the migration fails and the error log mentioned above is printed out, users need to manually handle the migration for the failed volume:
+If the migration fails and the error log mentioned above is printed out, users need to manually handle the migration for the failed volume.

+###### The failure handling/manual migration steps
-1. Update `spec.persistentVolumeReclaimPolicy` to `Retain` for the PV with this command:
+1. Update `spec.persistentVolumeReclaimPolicy` to `Retain` and remove the all finalizers in `metadata.finalizers` for the PV with this command:

    ```
    kubectl edit pv <The PV name>